 On last thing, sometimes- for whatever reason - you just aren’t ready to let go and that needs to be okay!
 No matter how long it takes, stay present to yourself and the journey ahead.
 There is no wrong way to let go.
 Just keep telling the truth and you’ll get there.

-Join me and get my weekly relationships plus access to my private resource library.
+Join me and get my weekly relationships plus 20 Ways to Detach with Love, 15 Steps to Setting Healthy Boundaries plus lots more in my private resource library.
 Click the image to sign up!